th-otto/tos1x/README.md

 ### GEMDOS
    * The Pexec function has been reorganized in order to catch I/O errors during program loading.
-   * The bug that was corrected by POOLFIX has been fixed
+   * The bug that was corrected by POOLFIX has been fixed.
-   * Checks for the _longframe variable were removed from entry point again
+   * Checks for the _longframe variable were removed from entry point again.
    * There is already a prototype version of Mxalloc(), but it is not used by the dispatcher
    * Version reported is now 0.17

+### VDI
+   * None.
+The VDI is completely identical.